-American Folk Art & Framing specializes in artwork created by Southern self-taught & visionary artists.
-We actively seek the work of people who depict their own lives & emotions: creating work that communicates an inner well of experience.
+American Folk Art & Framing specializes in artwork created by self-taught & visionary artists.
+The artists we currently represent tend to be from the Southeast, but we don’t limit ourselves to that one geographic area.
+We actively seek the work of people who depict their own lives & emotions, who create work that communicates an inner well of experience.
 The intent of the artwork is to help the artist better understand an event, or their place in the world, not merely to create an object to sell.

-Sculptural, figurative & kinetic work, be it from clay, carved wood, or recycled found objects are represented.
-Fiber, such as quilts, or hooked rugs are also sought.
-The potters represented are regional-North Carolina & the Georgia Mountains.
-The face & devil jugs are from the Catawba Valley (NC) & North Georgia.
-Folk potter traditions-be they Asian or Southern are favorites.
+The potters represented are largely regional – North Carolina South Carolina, Tennessee, & the Georgia Mountains.
+The face & devil jugs are from the Catawba Valley (NC), North Georgia, Texas, & Wisconsin.
+Folk potter traditions are favorites.
 Wood firing or salt reductions are preferred.
 Function is a necessity.

 American Folk Art & Framing sells only original works of art, not prints or copies.
-We require a 50 mile radius of exclusivity-we work with other galleries & arts organizations in the area-we don’t compete against them.
+We require a 60 mile radius of exclusivity.
+We work with other galleries & arts organizations in the area; we don’t compete against them.

 Purchase and/or consignment arrangements are handled privately and on an individual basis.